Usage by the community in 2021:

 Library History

-In January 2013, the library moved to a new facility on Niece Avenue that provides more space for users, with much better visibility and energy-efficiency, and includes a multipurpose room that will meet many needs and be accessible after hours to community groups.
+The library moved to a new facility on Niece Avenue in 2013.
+We can now provide more space for users, with much better visibility, energy-efficiency, and excellent resources.
+Our library includes a multipurpose room to meet many needs and is accessible after hours to community groups.